Nuzzle and Scratch: Episodes

-Episode List
+Episode list

 Nuzzle (performed by Neil Sterenberg), Scratch (performed by Dave Chapman) and The Boss (Eve De Leon Allen) appear in all of the episodes.
 These do not appear in the 'Other Credits' column.

 Spin-off

 A spin-off called Hoof and Safety With Nuzzle and Scratch premiered airing on CBeebies on 1 March 2010.
 It ran for 13 episodes every day except Wednesday until 22 March 2010.
-Nuzzle And Scratch learn how to be safe with the help of Miss Mulberry (Sally Banks).
+Nuzzle And Scratch learn how to be safe with the help of Miss Mulberry (Sally Bankes).
 A Second spin-off Nuzzle and Scratch: Frock and Roll premiered on CBeebies on 7 February 2011.
 It ran for 20 episodes and ended on 4 March 2011.
 Nuzzle and Scratch have landed a Job at the Frock And Roll Fancy Dress Shop owned by Captain Carrington (Ian Kirkby).
 With Costumes for every occasion mostly for the Twins (Eva and Ella Diakite), each day brings a new opportunity for adventure.
 They also Aired On CBeebies.